Forward thinking to

 Scientific Approach

-When genes are switched on, they make a message (mRNA), containing the instructions to make whatever the cell requires.
-Most genes can make more than one type of mRNA message (mRNA isoform), depending on the needs of the cell in a process termed ‘alternative splicing’.
-The balance of mRNA isoforms made from each gene is critical and underpins the ability of cells to adapt and respond to their environment.
+When genes are switched on, messenger RNA (mRNA) is produced, which contains the precise instructions or blueprint which is translated into the proteins required by cells.
+Depending on the needs of the cell, most genes can produce more than one type of mRNA message (called isoforms), in a process termed ‘alternative splicing.’
+The balance of mRNA isoforms generated from each gene is critical and determines the way cells adapt and respond to their environment.
 This ability to ‘fine tune’ gene outputs is vital for long-term health.
-The choice of which isoforms are produced is made by a set of regulatory proteins (collectively termed splicing factors).
+The choice of which isoforms are produced is made by a set of regulatory proteins collectively termed splicing factors.

 Photo of Fibroblast cells background First overlay image of Fibroblast cells Second overlay image of Fibroblast cells Proliferating primary human fibroblast cells.